 There are a lot of places to listen to jazz in New York; for me, Smoke is high on the list.
 It has very good acoustics, people pay attention and the sight lines are terrific.
 I think musicians appreciate this because Smoke attracts the best, and that is what makes a for a great jazz club: the idea that the great players want to play there.

-The room is very theatrical, well lit, and comfortable.
+The room is theatrical, well lit, and comfortable.
 The kitchen is open seven nights a week from 17:30-22:00.
-I love their short ribs and smooth, creamy mashed potatoes—soulful, like the music.
+The food is good: short ribs served with smooth, creamy mashed potatoes are rich and soulful, like the music.

 I appreciate that concept of quality control, from what you hear to what you eat.
 And, other club goers are respectful, the third component of a great club.
 Calm ambience, low level of clatter, quiet conversation prior to the show.
 I find ambient sound in many music joints, no matter what city, to be way out of control.